higgi13425/quarto_poster/_extensions/quarto-ext/poster/typst-template.typ

   body
 ) = {
   // Set the body font.
 Use a Google Font you like.
 Set size.
-Here we used Open Sans. set text(font: "Open Sans", size: 32pt) let sizes = size.split("x") let width = int(sizes.at(0)) * 1in let height = int(sizes.at(1)) * 1in
+Here we used Open Sans. set text(font: "Open Sans", size: 32pt) // Can change to 12pt for small size let sizes = size.split("x") let width = int(sizes.at(0)) * 1in let height = int(sizes.at(1)) * 1in